UNCG-CSE/Poststorm_Imagery/docs/reports/progress_report_31-10-2019.md

    form and get the next iamge to tag.
 7. Added package.json scripts to build the webserver for production

+Tasks 1-2 took about 2 weeks.
-items 3-7 took the last 3 weeks.
+Tasks 3-7 took the last 3 weeks.

 ---